KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 <!-- TODO: Do we still need this? -->

-:::danger title="Deprecation Warning: CType metaschema draft-01"
+:::danger Deprecation Warning: CType metaschema draft-01

 CTypes based on the [Draft 01](http://kilt-protocol.org/draft-01/ctype%23%60) metaschema are susceptible to faulty or malicious attester integrations that may introduce unexpected properties to a claim.
 Due to this vulnerability, this version of the metaschema is deprecated and its use is discouraged when creating new CTypes.